giantswarm/docs/sources/reference/swarm-json.md

 When using a `.gigantic.io` subdomain in your example configuration, there is nothing else you have to take care of.
 You might want to test before if that subdomain is still available though.

+<i class="fa fa-exclamation-triangle"></i> As of now we do not yet have checks in place to ensure a `gigantic.io` subdomain is used only by one application.
+This could theoretically result in another user's application grabbing a name you want for yourself.
+This is clearly to be solved and we will come up with a solution rather sooner than later.

 If you plan to use your own domain name in your configuration, there is one additional thing to take care of: please set up a CNAME entry for the desired subdomain pointing to `gigantic.io`.

 ### `env`